Death in Gaza: James Miller's death

 While filming, producer/director James Miller was killed by an Israeli soldier.
 His death was incorporated as a major part of the film, with an explanation by the narrator, Saira Shah, at the beginning of the film, and the full story and reactions at the end.
 It is mentioned that, against the film crew's wishes, Palestinian people made posters declaring that Miller was a martyr.
+A British inquest jury in April 2006 returned a verdict that Miller had been murdered.